Sharapova Makes Winning Return In Mallorca - UrduPoint

 Garcia maintained momentum with an impressive victory over the Belarusian, fresh from winning her first title of the year and seventh of her career at the Nottingham Open on Sunday.

-The world number 28 will now face either American Alison Riske or Spain's Paula Badosa Gibert for a place in the third round.
+The world number 28 will now face Spain's Paula Badosa Gibert for a place in the third round.